OscarBataille/Uboot-map-file-to-Ghidra/README.md

-# System.map -> ImportSymbolsScript.py script
+# Uboot System.map -> Ghidra's ImportSymbolsScript.py

+This script allows importing Uboot's symbols into Ghidra.

 ## How to use